 Getting new gear, be it a new servo or an upgraded aluminum suspension part, can be one of the most exciting parts of the RC journey, quickly removing the old parts, preparing for the install of the new part, and finally getting to try out your new parts.
 What’s the worst thing in RC?
 When that new part doesn’t work or causes some new problems!
-So this month, we’re going to take a look at a few popular topics regarding the installation of new electronics.
+So, we’re going to take a look at a few popular topics regarding How To Install New Electronics.

 A few basic areas are commonly overlooked in servo installs.
 Servos are damaged from time to time and need to be replaced, so this process is one of the more common things in the wide world of RC wrenching.
 Some would say the servo is the hardest working part in your RC vehicle, so they take a lot of beating and often offer the possibility of improvement for the average hobbyist.
 When installing a new servo, the first thing you should do is connect the servo to your receiver, power everything on, and center up the trims and sub trims.
 Why?
 So that when you install the servo, the output is in the center of its travel and ready to be installed.
 You can also take this time to make sure the new servo goes the same direction as your old servo.
 Most are the same, but not all, so double-checking this before you install it can save a bit of time later.